AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

 # Save form as a draft

 The Forms portal component provides accessibility with security and improves the overall user experience by integrating form management directly into the AEM sites page.
-The **Drafts & Submissions** Forms portal component allows users to edit drafts or submit forms by the authenticated users.
+The **Drafts & Submissions** Forms portal component allows users to edit drafts or vieew submitted forms by the authenticated users.
 This functionality allows users to save the progress and return to complete the tasks later without losing any entered information.
 Providing the  `save-as-draft` option ensures flexibility in managing time, reduces the risk of data loss, and maintains the precision of submissions.
 You can save forms as drafts to complete them later.

 ## Pre-requisites